ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

     INFO It is now safe to remove the bootstrap resources
     ```

 3. The Cluster Image Registry does not select a storage backend in UPI mode.
-Therefore, the cluster operator will continually wait for an administrator to configure a storage backend.
+Therefore, the cluster operator continually waits for an administrator to configure a storage backend.
 A workaround is to point the image-registry to an empty directory to allow the installation to complete by running the following commands:

     ```bash
     mkdir /root/.kube/